PatrickMurray78/emerging-tech/README.md

 StatsModels is a Python library built specifically for statistics.
 Statsmodels is built on top of NumPy, SciPy, and matplotlib, but it contains more advanced functions for statistical testing and modeling that you won't find in numerical libraries like NumPy or SciPy.

 ### [Plotly](https://plotly.com/)
 Plotly enables Python users to create beautiful interactive web-based visualizations that can be displayed in Jupyter notebooks, saved to standalone HTML files, or served as part of pure Python-built web applications using Dash.
+I used this in `quantum-deutsch.ipynb` to display [chloropleth](https://plotly.com/python/choropleth-maps/) maps.

 ### [SciPy](https://scipy.org/)
 SciPy in Python is an open-source library used for solving mathematical, scientific, engineering, and technical problems.
 It allows users to manipulate the data and visualize the data using a wide range of high-level Python commands.
 SciPy is built on the Python NumPy extension.

 ### [Qiskit](https://qiskit.org/)
 Qiskit is an open-source software development kit for working with quantum computers at the level of circuits, pulses, and algorithms.
 It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer.
-Using Qiskit, I simulate Deutsch's algorithm in `quantum-deutsch.ipynb`.
+Using Qiskit, I simulate Deutsch's algorithm in `quantum-deutsch.ipynb` using Qiskit.

 ## How to Install
 There are two main ways to install this project.